JerboaBurrow/PlayStoreVisualiser/README.md

 ### License

 The *source code* is released under the [GPL v3](https://github.com/JerboaBurrow/PlayStoreVisualiser/blob/main/LICENSE).
 For clarity *outputs from PSV*, the materials and mockups produced by PSV, are not effected by the license to the source code.
-For additional clarity, if copyright and licensing can be applied to program outputs, all PSV outputs are released [CC0](https://creativecommons.org/public-domain/cc0/)
+For additional clarity, if copyright and licensing can be applied to program outputs, all PSV outputs are released [CC0](https://creativecommons.org/public-domain/cc0/).
+Google Play branding and materials are property of Google LLC and have no afiliation with PSV.